MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/sample-controls/formatting-api-control.md

 ms.assetid: 3b875f06-0fd9-49fa-bc34-939d00e17185
 ---

 This sample control explores the various methods available as part of the **PowerApps Component Framework** formatting API.

-In this sample you create a series of input elements which calls into the respective methods of the formatting API that matches with the value displayed.
+In this sample, you create a series of input elements which calls into the respective methods of the formatting API that matches with the value displayed.

 > [!div class="mx-imgBorder"]
 > ![Formatting API Control](../media/formatting-api.png "Formatting API Control")